mentat-collective/maturin/README.md

 # Maturin

+To get this working:

+- evaluate `maturin.core`
+- look
 A Quil sketch designed to ... well, that part is up to you!
 More docs coming soon :)